 For Stand-Alone projects, each Subrecipient is required to perform a NEPA environmental review on the Project prior to any choice-limiting actions.
 The Subrecipient is allowed to use DR-Infrastructure Program activity delivery funds to complete environmental reviews.
+Activity Delivery expenses for environmental compliance work for intended Project Applications may be incurred prior to the execution of the NTP provided that such expenses are eligible and are supported by documentation satisfactory to the Department.
 The environmental review shall document compliance with 24 CFR Part 58, NEPA, and all related laws, authorities, and executive orders.
 To process the environmental review for each Stand-Alone Infrastructure Project:

-- 1. Once a Subrecipient enters into an Agreement with HCD and is ready to submit an Application, the Subrecipient must submit all Environmental Review Records (ERRs) and request for release of funds (RROF), if applicable, to HCD for review.
-If the Subrecipient is using DR-Infrastructure Program activity delivery funds to complete the environmental review, the Subrecipient must notify HCD of their intention to use activity delivery funds for this purpose. - 2.
-Upon receipt, review, and approval of a completed ERR, HCD provides Subrecipient with an Authority to Use Grant Funds (ATUGF), if applicable, or environmental clearance letter.

-3. Upon receipt of the ATUGF or environmental clearance letter and Notice to Proceed, Subrecipient may incur Project costs and draw down funds.
+- 1. Once a Subrecipient enters into an Agreement with HCD and is ready to submit a Project Application, the Subrecipient must submit all Environmental Review Records (ERRs) and request for release of funds (RROF), if applicable, to HCD for review.
+If the Subrecipient is using DR-Infrastructure Program activity delivery funds to initiate the environmental review prior to the execution of the Agreement, the Subrecipient must notify HCD of their intentions in writing prior to expending any activity delivery funds.
+If activity delivery funds will not be expended until after the Agreement is executed, a written request is not necessary. - 2.
+Upon receipt, review, and approval of a completed ERR, HCD provides Subrecipient with an Authority to Use Grant Funds (AUGF), if applicable, or environmental clearance letter. - 3.
+Upon receipt of the ATUGF or environmental clearance letter and Notice to Proceed, Subrecipient may incur Project costs and draw down funds.